 (4) The term "interest", as used in this Article includes income from debt-claims of every kind, whether or not secured by mortgage under the tax laws of the State where such income arises and whether or not carrying a right to participate in debtors profits, and in particular, income from Government securities and income from bonds or debentures.

-(4) The provisions of paragraphs 1 and 2 of this Article shall not apply if the beneficial owner of the interest, being a resident of a Contracting State, has in the other Contracting State of which the person paying the interest is a resident a permanent establishment or a fixed base situated therein and the debt-claim in respect of which the interest is paid is effectively connected with the business carried on through such permanent establishment or fixed base.
-In such a case, the provisions of Article 7 or Article 13 as the case may be, shall apply.
+(5) The provisions of paragraphs (1) and (2) shall not apply if the beneficial owner of the interest, being a resident of a Contracting State, owns a permanent establishment in the other Contracting State in which the interest arises and the debt-claim in respect of which the interest is paid is effectively connected with such permanent establishment.
+In such case, Article 6 of this Convention shall apply.

-(6) Where owing to a special relationship between the payer and the beneficial owner or between both of them and some other person, the amount of the interest paid exceeds, for whatever reason, the amount which would have been agreed upon in the absence of such relationship, the provisions of this Article shall apply only to the last-mentioned amount.
-In that case, the excess part of the payments shall remain taxable according to the laws of each Contracting State, due regard being had to the other provisions of this Agreement.
+(6) Where, by reason of a special relationship, either between the payer and the beneficial owner of the interest or between both of them and some other person, the amount of interest, having regard to the debt-claim for which it is paid, exceeds the amount which would have been agreed upon by the payer and the beneficial owner in the absence of such special relationship, the provisions of this Article shall apply only to the last-mentioned amount.
+In such case, the excess part of the payments shall remain taxable according to the laws of each Contracting State, due regard being had to the other provisions of this Convention.